naeemmuhammad/syncsol/README.md

 # syncsol
-This is a synchronizer Tool
+This is a synchronizer Tool we will use.